 Even my five kiddos were super impressed, which is saying a lot!

-This fire will be going with us to our church’s annual trunk or treat this year if it’s still on due to everything that’s been going on.
+This fire will be going with us to our church’s annual trunk or treat this year.

-I would love to create a fun witch theme and wow all the kids with my fake fire prop and the sound of cackling witches and a bubbling cauldron.
+I will love to create a fun witch theme and wow all the kids with my fake fire prop and the sound of cackling witches and a bubbling cauldron!

 More Fun Halloween Ideas